How to Open Bank Account in Hong Kong

 Bank of China is a better option if you have significant dealings in China since they offer the best Chinese banking services.
 Their cards are linked to Jetco and Union Pay, which have many ATMs worldwide, making it cheaper to withdraw anywhere in the world.
 The card also acts as a debit card, which you can use to shop in supermarkets.
 It does not have handling fees.

-Best Online Banks in Hong Kong
+Best Online Banks in Hong Kong for Foreigners

 Neat Commerce